cse110-fa22-group34/cse110-fa22-group34/admin/meetings/102022-brainstorm.md

 use webreg
 - selling exchanging idea
 ### Features(priority in descending order)
+- keeps track of monthly expenses
-- budget checker - monthly budget and keep updates tracker multiple people reminders
+- add multiple people (ex. family members)
+- set reminders to pay bills
 - budget breakdown
-push - pie chart
+- can push pie chart of financial summary
-- animal character to inspire user's budget control
+- include an animal character to motivate user's budget control
-- social place
+- social platform
 ### User centered design
  - users highly focus on saving money so the social part would be used to encourage sharing budget-saving techniques
  - apply direct manipulation in interface design so that users can skip the process of selecting colors or category themselves
  - the interface design should be clear and concise so that the user experience can be ensured
 ### Summary
 Decided from a list of ideas that our project would be a website budgeter.
-The domain of the project is ersonal finance and the goal is to help people be financially stable and improve their financial literacy.
+The domain of the project is personal finance and the goal is to help people be financially stable and improve their financial literacy.